Travel details

 -

-Drive 135 km to Simien Mountains National Park, about 2 hours
+135 km by road to Simien Mountains National Park, approx. 2 hours

 [English Guide]